Send information from your speaker or display to your phone

 2. Tap Settings and then Google Assistant and then Voice Match.

-3. The app will show you all devices that support Voice Match.
+3. The app shows all devices that support Voice Match.
 Tap a device to enable or disable Voice Match.

 • If you don’t have any devices with Voice Match enabled, tap Get started and follow the in-app steps.